-Ian and Shak met Riddick Bowe and Shannon Briggs, had seen in the flesh Mike Tyson, Lennox Lewis and Bill Clinton the day before, and at a restaurant in Louisville that night, they found themselves seated near a table where members of Ali’s family had gathered.
-Shak had decided not to disturb them when one of Ali’s daughters, Hana Ali, noticed Shak’s Muhammad Ali t-shirt and approached him saying, “It’s Daddy!”
+During their visit Ian and Shak had met Riddick Bowe and Shannon Briggs, had seen in the flesh Mike Tyson, Lennox Lewis and Bill Clinton, and then that night, at a restaurant in Louisville, they found themselves seated near a table where members of Ali’s family had gathered.
+Shak had decided not to disturb them when one of Ali’s daughters, Hana Ali, noticed Shak’s Ali t-shirt and approached him saying, “It’s Daddy!”
 They talked and he also exchanged greetings with Ali’s brother Rahman, who told Shak: “Good luck on your journey.”

 The next day they drove out of Louisville, but the odyssey of boxing history was not over.
 On the way back to Canada they made a side trip to Canastota, New York in time to take in the annual induction weekend at the International Boxing Hall of Fame.
 There they met more boxers and celebrities, including Tony Weeks and Kenny Bayless, and saw Sugar Ray Leonard, Roberto Duran, Jake LaMotta, Lupe Pintor, and Harold Lederman.

 And the end result of Shak and Ian’s Excellent Road Trip Adventure?
 An even stronger resolve to succeed in boxing, to become a champion, and to somehow give back to others.